-Federer returned to stadium court afternoon and needed an hour to close out his second-round victory 6-3, 7-6 (8/6).
+Federer returned to stadium court on Sunday afternoon and needed an hour to close out his second-round victory 6-3, 7-6 (8/6).

 "It's been a long time since I have been interrupted at night and have to come back the next day," Federer said.